gjuliao/code2grow_agency/README.md

 # Code2Grow Agency

-This project was built with the intention of being used for any company that wants to provide software development services.
+Webpage built with dynamic javascript and uses media queries for desktop and mobile version.
+It also includes a mobile menu with 100% mobile screen size when is popped out.
+The subject of the site is about software development services.

 ## Demo